Advanced-Systems/cli-template/README.md

 cli-template --version
 ```

-Alternatively, use
+If you're a project contributor, use

 ```powershell
 install.ps1
 ```

-to setup your dev environment.
+to setup your development environment.

 </details>